GBen1/CountMADescrow/ROADMAP.md

 **FAKES/TESTS DETECTION**

-- Improve the accuracy of the reliability index.
+- Improve the accuracy of the reliability index (which is not really accurate for short periods of time)

 - Integrate this tool in the script to release the features below: https://github.com/particl/particl-insight-api